Please note that this is an internal test site. Don't place any order here. Please go to ifurniture.co.nz instead, thanks!.

 Never use dusting sprays or abrasive cleaners on your marble.

 Apply marble polish (available in hardware stores) on a regular basis to maintain the stone's luster.

 To prevent ring marks, place coasters or trivets under glasses and dishes.

 Use mats or runners beneath hard objects that might scratch the surface.

 If your marble does stain, you can try to remove it with a poultice made especially for drawing out stains.

-1. Wash teak pieces with soap and water and a soft bristle brush; allow to dry.
+1. Wash timber pieces with soap and water and a soft bristle brush; allow to dry.

-2. Apply a teak brightener to restore the original colour then rinse. ...
+2. Apply a timber brightener to restore the original colour then rinse.

-3. Apply a UV blocking teak sealant and allow to dry.
+3. Apply a UV blocking sealant and allow to dry.

-4. The teak sealant should maintain the original colour of the wood for about one year.
+4. The timber sealant should maintain the original colour of the wood for about one year.

 1. Never clean your rattan and wicker garden furniture with any bleaching agents or all-purpose cleaners